 The CareClinic app has a great diary feature to help you jot down your experiences and your thoughts and feelings.
 If you experience something, you can take some time afterwards to pause and make note in the CareClinic app of your experience and how it made you feel.
 This will help you get it off your chest right away and help you move on from the situation.
 It’s similar to talking to someone.
 You can immediately feel relieved after you have spoken about it.

 Let’s say you were driving to work in the morning and someone cut you off.
-How would you feel in situation?
-Some of us may feel anger, and may be upset that it’s ruined your perfect start to the day.
+How would you feel in the situation?
+Some of us may feel anger and may be upset that it’s ruined our perfect start to the day.
 Once you get to work and settle in, you can take a few minutes to quickly note down what happened and the anger you felt in the CareClinic app.
 Now that it’s out, you can feel much better and not let something ruin the rest of your day.
 You can move on with your day and focus on other things rather than fuming over something so silly like road rage.